aintnorest/wargame/characterCreation.md

 - Cost: 4 points per +1"
 - Maximum: Base Attack Reach + 3"

 **Resistances** (Physical/Energy/Psyche)
-All models start with 1 in two resistance types.
-You can spend points to increase resistances up to a maximum of 5 of each.
+All models start with a value of 1 in two resistance types of your choice, and a value of 0 in the remaining resistance type.
+You can spend points to increase resistances up to a maximum of 5 in each.
 The cost increases progressively as the value rises:

 - Resistance 2: 3 points
 - Resistance 3: 5 points